 Pavement ends just past the waterfall, so if you don’t have a stroller and want more of a hike just continue on the Skyline Trail (5.5 miles round trip, 1700 feet elevation gain) as it climbs to a high overlook of Paradise Valley and provides great views of the volcanoes to the south (St. Helens, Adams and Hood), plus a bonus tumbling cascade – Sluiskin Falls.

 Tip: The trail to Myrtle Falls is usually accessible by July, like all of the flower trails departing from the Paradise Visitors Center.
 This winter’s extremely low snowpack is likely to open this area to hikers much sooner, and you can monitor conditions at this webcam or Mount Rainier National Park’s website.

-Directions: The Paradise Visitors Center and its surrounding trailheads are about 2.5 hours from Seattle.
+Directions: The Paradise Visitor Center and its surrounding trailheads are about 2.5 hours from Seattle.
 Take I-5 south to Tacoma, then drive east on SR 7 to Elbe.
-From there, continue on SR 706 through Ashford to the Nisqually Entrance to the park.
-The entrance fee is $15* per vehicle.
+From there, continue on SR 706 through Ashford to the Nisqually Entrance to the park, where you must pay the entrance fee.
 After entering the park, continue on Paradise Road heading east all the way to the Henry M. Jackson Memorial Visitor Center and the Paradise Inn.
 The trailhead is located on the north side of the upper parking lot, next to the visitor center.